 Mary’s Welsh Grandparents were Llewelyn Roderick (a haullier) and his wife Ann (nee) Morgan who was born in Bedwas in 1795.
 They had two sons Thomas (our direct ancestor) born Mynydd Islwyn in 1830, and Daniel born two years later in Bedwas.
 Sadly Llewelyn Roderick died in 1838, aged just 43, well before the two families were joined together through Holy matrimony.
 He died at Pen y Quarra Farm, Mynydd Islwyn from dropsy which, despite the comical sounding name, was an unpleasant disease which involved the swelling of soft tissue; nowadays it is called oedema.
 In 1841, Llewelyn’s widow Ann, was living with her mother and son Thomas at Henevil or Henefail in the hamlet of Clawrplwyf, practically next door to Pen y quarra Farm – these addresses were about 7.5 miles S.W. of the town of Pont y Pwl.
 Financial and practical necessity meant that young widow Ann would eventually re-marry.
 In 1847 she wed (somewhat ironically) Thomas Llewelyn, who was 11 years her junior, at Penmaen Independent Chapel where Ann had been Baptized.
 The marriage certificate tells us that both bride and groom were residing in Fleur de Lys.
 Thomas Llewelyn became step-dad to Daniel, who was described as a collier when aged just nine!!
 The Coal Mines Regulation Act of 1842, which forbade children under the age of 10 working underground, came too late for poor Daniel.
 Later, in 1859, Daniel would leave Fleur de Lys for the U.S. when he was in his mid-twenties.
 Thomas and Daniel’s mother Ann died in Fleur de Lys in 1860.
 Going back a generation, Ann’s parents were William and Mary (b.1773) Morgan.

 Mary Evans (nee Roderick)’s parents Thomas Roderick and Charlotte Cole were married in the Parish Church of Mynydd Islwyn on August 9th 1851.
 At the time they were both living in “Flowerdeluce“, and Charlotte would have been four months pregnant.
-Five months beforehand, in the census of 1851, Thomas was recorded as a 21year old coalminer lodging with the Prosser family.
+Five months beforehand, in the census of 1851, Thomas was recorded as a 21year old coalminer lodging with the Prosser family; who were his auntie and uncle.
 Interestingly, not only were the couple illiterate, but apparently Thomas spoke hardly any English whilst his bride to be, spoke hardly any Cymraeg; so it must have been love at first sight then!
 As a postscript to that, Charlotte was later described as bi-lingual in her 1891 and subsequent census entry’s.
 By 1854 the couple and baby daughter (Ann) had moved west to the Parish of Llanwynno, and the 1861 census finds them living on the Rhondda Road, just outside the town of Pontypridd.
 Rhondda Road was a single row of houses, following the River Rhondda, built on the Ty Mawr Estate to house coalminers and their families after two pits were sunk there in 1850.
 The pits were the Ty Mawr and Gyfeillion; presumably coalminer Thomas Roderick worked at one of these.
 Presumably as well, Thomas was joined at the coalface by his father-in-law William Cole, who together with his wife and daughters, had also moved west to the Rhondda Road (No 57).
 Indeed the census of 1861 tells us that three of his married daughters were living at No.’s 10,66 and 73 Rhondda Road.
 The Roderick’s became members of the nearby Capel Rhondda; this historic building, built in 1853 and modified in 1861, later was the venue for the first ever performance of “the unofficial Welsh national anthem” – the hymn “Cwm Rhondda/Guide me O thou great redeemer”; sometimes better known as “Bread of Heaven”.

 Towards the end of 1862, the growing Roderick family moved about five miles west to the Parish of Llantrisant; settling first at Pleasant View (1871 census) and then Waunlai Cottages (1881 census).
 Both addresses still exist today – the former off the Penrhiwfer Road, and the latter north of the town of Tonyrefail, Rhondda-Cynon-Taf.
 Interestingly William Cole and his wife stayed in Hopkinstown, a decision which would later backfire on poor William.
 With their youngest daughter (Jane) having left home, the 1871 census finds Mr.& Mrs. Cole taking in a lodger – Rees Davies.
 Jane Cole had married Thomas Davies on July 20th 1867 at the Carmel Baptist Church Pontypridd, when she was 19 years old.
 By the next census of 1881, William was an 80 year old widower living with a 34 year old widow!
 (Anne Martin) and her children – sadly for William he was her lodger.
 This would be William’s last census entry as he died later that year on the 22nd of April from senile decay.
 His, still illiterate, daughter Charlotte had come over from Tonyrefail to be “Present at death” but, with no family able to support him in his old age, he had to become someone’s lodger and mine coal until the bitter end.
 This was the downside of him living to a good age; remember there was no old age pension back then, and the workhouse was hardly an attractive option.
 And, as a consequence of having had no sons, the Cole name now disappears from our story; but I for one, am extremely grateful to William Cole for crossing the River Severn back in the 1820’s and settling in Wales.
 Incidentally, his wife Elizabeth died in the autumn of 1877 aged 74.